Kunu

-Kunu (also known as kununzaki) is a popular drink consumed throughout Nigeria, mostly in the North.
-It is usually made from a grain such as millet or sorghum, although it can be made from maize as well.
-As a grain based beverage Kunu is a member of the Horchata family.
+Kunu (also known as kunu zaki or kunu aya) is a popular drink consumed throughout Nigeria, mostly in the North.
+Kunu aya is made from the tiger nut, while kunu zaki is usually made from a grain such as millet or sorghum, although it can be made from maize as well.
 The variety of the drink made from sorghum is a milky light-brown colour, whilst that which is made from millet and maize is whitish in colour.

+Preparation

-Kunu is made by first allowing the grain seeds to germinate, then soaking the seeds in water for a few days and blending the soaked grain with sweet potatoes and ginger or pepper to form a smooth paste.
+Kunu is made by first soaking the seeds in water for a few hours or days and blending the soaked grain with sweet potatoes and ginger or pepper to form a smooth paste.
 This paste is then divided into two parts.
 One part is placed in a vessel and has boiling water poured on it, then it is stirred to give a thick mixture.
 The other part of the paste is then added to this mixture and it is stirred some more.
 The mixture is then left for a day or two for the grain husk to settle.
 After this, the husk and other sediment are filtered out of the mixture, and the filtered liquid is bottled for consumption.

 This type of kunu is normally referred to as "kunu zaki" the one containing sugar.

+Kunu Aya

+Kunu aya or ofio in Nigeria, also known as tiger nut drink or tiger nut milk, is a Nigerian drink made from tiger nuts.
+It is also known as kunu aya.

+The major ingredients used in making the drink are tiger nut, dates, and coconut.
+Cinnamon, coffee, vanilla essence, sugar and honey are also added to give a unique taste and preserve the freshness of the drink.
+It is naturally dairy-free, gluten-free, and vegan.

+Chaff are removed from the blended tiger nut.
+Tiger nut drink is served cold and must be consumed within 3 days if refrigerated.